apirJS/bun-split-file/README.md

 # bun-split-file

 **File splitter and merger for Bun**
-Split files into parts and safely merge them back — with optional checksum verification and flexible part-size logic.
+A faster way to split files into parts and safely merge them back with Bun — with optional checksum verification and flexible part-size logic.

 ---